Vilna Congregation: Early 1900s to 1974

 Joseph Hillel Snapir (1884—1971) served as synagogue rabbi in the 1950s and 1960s.
 The congregation welcomed the memorial plaques from B'nai Reuben Anshe Sfard when the congregation closed in 1956.

 The synagogue held its own daily services until 1974 at which time it decided to hold only Shabbat services.

-Current Activity

 By the late 1980s, the Vilna Congregation's membership continued to contract and they struggled to gather a minyan by the mid-1980s.

+Since the late 1980s

-Menachem Schmidt became rabbi of the shul in 1989, reviving it as a community shul where he led services, hosted meals, and taught.
+Rabbi Menachem Schmidt was appointed in 1989, and began reviving the congregation as a community shul where he led services, hosted meals, and taught.
 The synagogue conducted services every Friday night for both the Vilna congregation and Congregation B'nai Abraham until 2018.
 On Shabbos mornings and holy days, the Vilna shul held a “late morning” minyan with a festive kiddish following services in the building's second floor community space.

 The building is the proposed site of a Center City mikvah, Mai Shalva.
-Community members including congregation rabbi Menachem Schmidt organized a group in 2013 called the Center City Community Mikvah, selected a site, commissioned architectural plans and began to raise funds.
+Community members, led by Rabbi Menachem Schmidt, organized a group in 2013 called the Center City Community Mikvah, selected a site, commissioned architectural plans and began to raise funds.